Warrenn/git-pm/docs/QUICKSTART.md

 ### Manual Download

-Alternatively, download `git-pm.py` directly and run it with Python 3.7+.
+Alternatively, download `git-pm.py` directly and run it with Python 3.8+.

 ### Prerequisites

-- Python 3.7 or higher
+- Python 3.8 or higher (3.7 may work but is not tested)
 - Git command-line tool

 **That's it!** No external dependencies needed - git-pm uses only Python's standard library.